Our TeamORGANISING COMMITTEE

 Wale believes that storytelling is paramount in the short film featured in the festival.
 As long as the films show and tell us the story correctly.
 The budget and production value has no influence being selected, story is the key.

-Arber fell in love with Art at age 8 while he was in school back in his home country Albania.
-By age 12 he became the leading act of the region’s Artistic group.
-When Arber moved to Ireland he continued on the same path while getting involved in the theatre and film world.
-Arber went to Coláiste Dhúlaigh College of Further Education and then Wolverhampton University where he got his Honors Bachelor Degree Video and Film Production.
+Arber is the Ops Manager and Co-founder of Dublin International Short Film and Music Festival /DISFMF.
+After being a member of DYT and Calypso’s Tower Of Babel, Arber went to Coláiste Dhúlaigh College of Further Education and then Wolverhampton University where he got his Honors Bachelor Degree Video and Film Production.
 While there, he worked on a number of shorts including A Soldier’s Misfortune and was nominated across a number of festivals and a Special Nomination in Athens Film Festival.
-On the return to Dublin, Arber worked on short films such as The Rattle of Benghazi by Paco Torres as Assistant Production Manager (APM), Bad Man by Stefanos Melikidis as Producer and PM, Normal by Stephen Brady as a PM.
-At the moment Arber is working on Product Of A Nation by Jonathan Caffery, Mute by Philip Ronayne, Running to Stand Still by Fergus Kavanagh as a Project Co-ordinator.
+On the return to Dublin, Arber worked on projects such as The Rattle of Benghazi by Paco Torres as Assistant Production Manager (APM), Bad Man by Stefanos Melikidis as Producer and PM, Normal by Stephen Brady as a PM, Product Of A Nation by Jonathan Caffery Project Coordinator, Mute by Philip Ronayne as PM, Running to Stand Still by Fergus Kavanagh as Project Coordinator.
 Yes, Arber is a busy man but he would not have it any other way.
 DISFMF is one of the best projects Arber has been involved in.
 Being part of one of the largest global communities of filmmakers is rewarding and exciting.
 Meeting talented artists and watching their work is a privilege.
 I feel honored to share this experience with them.

 Melanie was born in Germany and raised in Greece.
 She had from a young age a passion for arts and music and attended a music high school.
 She has a Masters in Applied Linguistics and studied as well translation and interpreting.
 After working for one of the biggest social media networks in Dublin she started using her knowledge in order to help festivals get the most out of their advertisements.
 She was the social media manager for the Dublin Web Fest and joined our festival as the Head of Marketing.